wahidgazzah/spring-mvc-formation/README.md

 # spring-mvc-formation
 Spring MVC Application

-Technology used:
+## Technology used:

+	* Maven
 	* Spring MVC
-	* Maven
+	* Spring Security
+	* Spring DATA: used for the list pagination ( size, page, oderBy)
 	* JPA: Java Persistence API
-	* Spring DATA: used for the list pagination ( size, page, oderBy)
 	* Tiles: in order to create the template (header, body, menu, footer)
 	* Ehcache: in order to optimize the database access and the cache of the application
 	* logback: Logback is intended as a successor to the popular log4j project.

-Data Base
+## Data Base

-    * Create a userdb mysql database within wamp server application
+    * Create a dihawdb mysql database within wamp server application
-    * Import the database-script.sql in your userdb database
+    * Import the db/database-script.sql in your dihawdb database

+## Spring Security
+    * Use admin & password to logged as ROLE_ADMIN Role
+    * Use user & password to logged as ROLE_USER Role

-Import the Git project using STS IDE
+## Import the Git project using STS IDE

     * Go to the File menu and choose Import.
     * Surf in the Import menu to Git and select Projects from Git.